anh-h-nguyen/dictionary/README.md

 - Calculates and displays the total number of unique words in the text.

 ## How It Works
-1. Reading and cleaning the data
+1. Reading and Cleaning the Data
 2. Sorting and Formatting
-3. user Interaction
+3. User Interaction
 4. Main Functionality

 ## Usage Instructions